MDU-C2/STAD/UAV_sw/uav_ros2_ws/src/uav_cpp/src/uav_gui/imgui/README.md

 # ImGui guide

-This is a quick guide showing where the imgui files comes from
+This is a quick guide showing where the imgui files comes from.

+Nothing has to be done further.

 ## Info

-This description is taken from the origional repo.
+This description is taken from the origional repo:

 Dear ImGui is a bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline-enabled application.
 It is fast, portable, renderer agnostic, and self-contained (no external dependencies).